Skip to main content

 Disposal of material made by way of landfill

-• on the surface of land
+• on the surface of the land

 • on a structure set into the surface of the land

-• or under the surface of the land such as in a mine or cavern
+• or under the surface of the land, such as in a mine or cavern

 LDTA/2020 List of landfill site disposal activities